p-bro/windfarmp/README.md

 It can therefore be concluded that including cable capacity as an optimisable parameter would be a worthwhile addition.

 A list of dependencies and further instructions for use will be added soon.
 In the meantime, feel free to contact me at: hickman.aaron07@gmail.com for any further enquires.
+Main code base is within the file Base_Costs_Code.ipynb.

 This project was my first attempt at using Python, so any feedback sent to the email above would also be appreciated :)